Florida Goes Easy on Texting Drivers While Crashes Mount

 Have You Been Injured In a Texting and Driving Accident?

 If you have been injured in a car accident at because of texting and driving, contact an attorney who is dedicated to compensating you for your injuries.
-The experienced Florida personal injury attorneys at the Leifer Law Firm are uniquely qualified to hand your case.
+The experienced Florida personal injury attorneys at Leifer & Ramirez are uniquely qualified to hand your case.
 We work diligently and aggressively to fight for your rights.